christianadebambo/christianadebambo/README.md

 - 💡 My expertise spans the entire machine learning pipeline, from **data preprocessing** to **model deployment**

+- 🫡 I'm also well versed in Data and Business Analytics

 - 🌱 I’m currently learning about **Recommender Systems**

 - 👯 I’m looking to collaborate on **open-source projects**